ls1intum/Artemis/doc/guided-tour/GUIDED_TOUR_SETUP.md

 ### Optional attributes`
 There are many optional attributes that can be defined for a tour step.
 These attributes and their definition can be found in the `abstract class TourStep`.
 Below, you can find a list of attributes that are used more often:
 1. `highlightSelector`: For the `highlightSelector` you have to enter a CSS selector for the HTML element that you want to highlight for this step.
+For better maintainability of the guided tutorials, it is strongly advised to create new selectors with the prefix `guided-tour` within the DOM and use it as the highlight selector.
 2. `orientation`: We can define an orientation for every tour step individually.
 The tour step orientation is used to define the position of the tour step next to highlighted element.
 3. `highlightPadding`: This attribute sets the additional padding around the highlight element.
 4. `userInteractionEvent`: Some steps require user interactions, e.g. certain click events, before the next tour step can be enabled.
 The supported user interactions are defined in the enum `UserInteractionEvent`.